Kay Stonham: Career

-She created the series Audio Diaries for Radio 4 which ran for three series from 1998 to 2001.
-This innovative mockumentary was ahead of its time in style and content.

-As a performer she appeared in another mock documentary series People Like Us both in its Radio 4 and BBC 2 incarnations.
+She created the mockumentary series Audio Diaries for Radio 4, which ran for three series from 1998 to 2001.
+As a performer she appeared in the mockumentary series People Like Us, both in its Radio 4 and BBC Two incarnations.
 She was also a contributor to other Radio 4 comedy shows including The Sunday Format, Dead Ringers and Week Ending.
 She won the Radio Light Entertainment Titheridge Award in 1995.

-In 1995 she shared a Writers' Guild of Great Britain award with her co-writers for the television comedy series Harry Enfield and Chums.
+In 1995 she shared a Writers' Guild of Great Britain award with her co-writers for the television comedy series Harry Enfield & Chums.
 Simon Greenall shared the same award.
-Other TV sketch shows she has written for include Alistair McGowan's Big Impression for BBC 1, and Alas Smith and Jones for BBC 2, The Sketch Show for ITV, Comedy Nation for BBC 2 and TV to Go for BBC 1.
+Other TV sketch shows she has written for include Alistair McGowan's Big Impression for BBC One, and Alas Smith and Jones for BBC 2, The Sketch Show for ITV, Comedy Nation for BBC 2 and TV to Go for BBC 1.
 She was a table writer on My Family in 2006.

-Her work for children's and young peoples TV includes, Kerching for CBBC, Girls in Love for Granada Kids, and Grange Hill for Mersey Television.
-Dani's House for CBBC and Shaun the Sheep for Aardman Animation.
+Her work for children's and young people's TV includes Kerching! and Dani's House for CBBC, Girls in Love for Granada Kids, Grange Hill for Mersey Television and Shaun the Sheep for Aardman Animations.

 Teaching

-She is a Teaching Fellow in Screenwriting at Worcester University.
-She also teaches screenwriting at the London Film School.
+She is a Teaching Fellow in Screenwriting at the University of Worcester.
+She also teaches screenwriting at the London Film Academy.